Legacy Print Project

 A digital version of the first exhibition of A Garden Campus, which unveiled the 1920s, 1930s, and 1940s decade prints, can be found on the CCA Libraries exhibition page HERE.

-The first three prints in the series (1920s, 1930s, and 1940s) are currently available for sale as well as pre-sales for a limited number of boxed sets of the entire series.
+The first six prints in the series (1920s to 1970s) are currently available for sale as well as pre-sales for a limited number of boxed sets of the entire series.
 Visit the online store for more info and to purchase.

 Deborah Valoma (Professor and Chair, Textiles Program) Project Creator + Architect